mattermost/docs/source/install/transport-encryption/config-cluster.rst

 The location of the SSH key itself is irrelevant if company policies require the usage of another storage location.

-Next, ensure that the SSH public key of each node is added to ``authorized_keys`` file of the other nodes of the cluster.
-To do so, copy the contents of ``/home/mattermost/.ssh/id_rsa.pub`` of node 2 and 3, and add it to ``/home/mattermost/.ssh/authorized_keys`` of node 1.
+Next, ensure that the SSH public key of each node is added to the ``authorized_keys`` file of the other nodes of the cluster.
+To do so, copy the contents of ``/home/mattermost/.ssh/id_rsa.pub`` of nodes 2 and 3, and add it to ``/home/mattermost/.ssh/authorized_keys`` of node 1.

 Repeat this step for each node of the cluster.
 As a result, each node should be able to establish an SSH connection to the other nodes of the cluster.

-**Note:** This service account can be separate from the service account already used for the Mattermost systemd service itself.
+**Note:** This service account can be separate from the service account already used for the Mattermost ``systemd`` service itself.
 It is only important that it is allowed to create a SSH tunnel with port forwarding and does not require any additional permissions.